variousauthors/the-valley/NEXTSTEPS.md

      - [x] create the isolated town near the desert
 - [x] connect underworld 88x46 and add a sub-overworld map for that
 - [] add sub-overworld at 25, 16

+### Post Feedback
+ - bug: you can enter a door by pressing a or b
+ - maybe double the movement in the underworld

 [x] use tileD map editor and write an import script to convert the json data to map data [x] fill up 32kb with interlinked map data to explore